solaceinthenight/solaceinthenight/README.md

 * 💻 play video games (Valorant, League of Legends, TFT, Guild Wars 2, etc.) 🎮
 * ✔️ learn new things and try out different foods 🍣

 I am currently working on some peronsal projects which will remain unannounced for the time being.
 I am looking for internship opportunities for Winter, Spring, Summer 2024.

-* ✉️  You can contact me at [jacoblai12@gmail.com](mailto:jacoblai12@gmail.com)
+Find my contact information at the bottom of this page.

 ### Skills